hyscale/hyscale/README.md

 ## Download & Try

-To run HyScale, you need Docker 18.09.x or above, your Kubernetes cluster token at $HOME/.kube/config and registry credentials at $HOME/.docker/config.json
+To run HyScale, you need Docker 18.09.x or above, your Kubernetes cluster token at $HOME/.kube/config and registry credentials at $HOME/.docker/config.json.
+Make sure you have logged into your docker registry using `docker login`.

 If you are on Linux, install using:
 ```sh